dmerejkowsky/blog/content/post/2017-04-10-introducing-python-cli-ui.md

-As explained in the [github README](https://github.com/dmerejkowsky/python-cli-ui/blob/master/README.md) I have no plans on making a proper `pypi` release just yet, but I'm will to accept pull requests or any other kind of feedback :)
+As explained in the [github README](https://github.com/dmerejkowsky/python-cli-ui/blob/master/README.md) I have no plans on making a proper `pypi` release just yet, but I'm willing to accept pull requests or any other kind of feedback :)

 Cheers!